A Marstrand type slicing theorem for subsets of $\mathbb{Z}^2 \subset \mathbb{R}^2$ with the mass dimension: Mass dimensions of specific sets and their slices.

 The eigenvalues of the matrix above are $\lambda_1=1+ \frac{1}{2}(\sqrt{AB(AB+4)}+AB)>1$, $\lambda_2=1-\frac{1}{2}(\sqrt{AB(AB+4)}-AB)<1$, and thus we have hyperbolicity, and conclude that $x_{n}$ has an additive term with a factor that grows like $\lambda_{1}^{n} $, that is the growth is exponential.
 Thus till the height $x_{n}$, for each of the tubes within the cone, we have $\sim 4O(\log(x_{n}))$ elements within the tube.
 The additional factor of 2 comes from the fact that each tube within the cone contains two points `near' each $x_n$, one each from the horizontal and vertical strips which intersect the point $(x_n,y_n)$.
 Thus the mass dimension of each tube is exactly:

-\item This is a simple example of a set that has mass dimension $3/2$ while an open cone of tubes has mass dimension $1/2$.
+\item This is a simple example of a set $E$ that has mass dimension $3/2$ while a set of tubes of the form $t_{(u,v)}$ with fixed $u$, and the $v$ parameter lying in an interval, intersects $E$ in dimension $1/2$.
 Consider a cone of arbitrary small angular width $\theta$, centered around the $y-$axis, with vertex at the origin and pointing up.\footnote{Even though we originally restricted our set to the first quadrant, we can through a suitable rotation of coordinates ensure that the cone under consideration is symmetric about the y axis, and lies above the x axis.} In this case, for some large $ k_0 >0$, \footnote{We choose a scale $2^{2^{k}}$ instead of $2^k$ since if we have a range of $k$ values from 1 to some $k_0$, the levels are so sparse that only the last level $k_{0}$ is relevant when counting the points for the mass dimension till height $2^{2^{k_0}}$.
 With the scaling $2^{k_0}$ we would need to add up all the points in all the lower levels as well.} for each $k\geq k_0$, we fill the annular region inside the cone between the heights $2^{2^{k+1}}$ and $2^{2^{k}}+2^{2^{k+1}}$ with all the points belonging to $\mathbb{Z}^{2}$ within the annular region.
 In this way, we would have a set with mass dimension $3/2$ since we effectively have the area $ \approx (\theta)\cdot 4^{2^{k}}\cdot 2^{2^{k}}=\theta.
 2^{3.2^{k}}$ covered just above the height $2^{2.2^{k}}$, by the integers, the mass dimension of the set being given by:

 However, every tube contains at most $2\cdot 2^{2^{k}}$ many points just above the height $2^{2^{k+1}}$ , and thus the mass dimension of each of these tubes is $1/2$.